mmchenry/schooling_experiments/README.md

             * "experiment_log.csv" - *Experiment catalog, downloaded from google sheets.*
             * "data"
                 * "raw" - *Directory holding the data generated from the videos by TRex.*
+                  * "fishdata" - *Directory holding the data generated from the videos by TRex.*
                 * "settings" - *Directory holding the settings files used by TRex.*
                 * "matlab" - *mat files of the TRex data, analyzed in Matlab.*
             * experiment_schedules - *csv files generated to control the camera and lights on a schedule.*